jksonar/terraform_doc/statefile/consul_acl.md

+# 1. How to create a Consul token for a Terraform backend that will not expire?

 To create a Consul token for Terraform's backend that does not expire, you need to generate a token with an appropriate policy and set the TTL (Time-to-Live) to `0`, which indicates no expiration.